Trump orders oil production to restart off Santa Barbara County

 The Defense Production Act grants the president powers to ensure the nation’s defense by expanding and expediting the supply of materials and services from the domestic industrial base.

 In 2015, a pipe owned by Plains All American Pipeline ruptured near Refugio State Beach in Santa Barbara County, causing more than 100,000 gallons of oil to spill.
-About 21,000 gallons flowed into a culvert and then into a ditch that drains into the ocean.
+About 21,000 gallons flowed into a culvert and then into a ditch that drained into the ocean.

 The spill spread over 9 miles of mostly sandy beaches and led to the closure of the three offshore drilling platforms and the pipeline, which are now owned by Sable.